Mike-Kirkpatrick/fantasy-football-analyses/README.md

 ![Alt text](./plots/playoff_champion.png?raw=true)

 ### Rank by Season
 With the next four plots, we're looking at your rank (y-axis) at the end of each season (x-axis).
 For 11 of us, there's no real pattern.
-It's a jumbled mess.
+It's just a jumbled mess.
 One season you're good - the next you suck.
 However, for Kameron, there is a clear rise to power.
 He has improved his ranking every season since 2012, culminating with 3 successive championships.
+We hate you Kameron #AnyoneButBurt2020
 ![Alt text](./plots/rank_by_season0.png?raw=true)
 ![Alt text](./plots/rank_by_season1.png?raw=true)
 ![Alt text](./plots/rank_by_season2.png?raw=true)